Geometric Definition

 Given the focus (F) and directrix (d), here is a method to construct any number of points on the parabola: choose a point T on d.
 Construct the perpendicular bisector of TF.
 Construct the perpendicular to d through T. The intersection of these two lines (P) is a point on the parabola.
 (Make sure you understand why.)

 Exercise: With the help of dynamic geometry software, construct P as outlined above, then trace P as T moves, or create its locus, which is the parabola.
-[The figure above was created in Cabri.
-You can drag F or T. To replay the construction step by step, double-click it and use the toolbar that appears at the bottom.]
+Here is the step-by-step process in GeoGebra (I recorded this at geogebra.org/classic.):

 Reflection Property